CTristan/lobotomy-corporation-mods/LobotomyCorporationMods.BugFixes/README.md

   would remain level 3 after the upgrade instead of increasing by 1 (base level 5, modified level 4).
-- **Crumbling Armor gift kills agents after being replaced** - When an agent that started the day with Crumbling Armor’s gift later replaced the gift with another one, they would still die when performing an Attachment work.
+- **Crumbling Armor gift kills agents after being replaced** - When an agent that started the day with Crumbling Armor’s gift later replaced the gift with another one, they could still die when performing an Attachment work.
+- **Crumbling Armor gift does not kill agent when another gift is replaced** - When an agent with Crumbling Armor's gift replaces a gift in another slot ( like Hand or Face), they will no longer die from Crumbling Armor's effect for doing Attachment work.

 ## Changelog

+### [3.0.0] - 2014-07-04

+### Added

+- New bug fix for Crumbling Armor not killing agents that replaced a different gift.

 ### [2.1.0] - 2024-06-23